azlandalfarezy/sales_performance_dashboard/README.md

 <h1>Sales Performance Dashboard 2017-2020</h1>

 <h2>Description</h2>
-Project consists of a simple Power BI visualization about sales performances of company.
+Project consists of a simple Power BI visualization about sales performances of a company.
 <br />

 <h2>Languages and Utilities Used</h2>